CedricTheveneau/Lightning_UI/Lightning_UI/README.md

-# Lightning_UI - The beginner friendly CSS library
+# Lightning_UI - The beginner friendly CSS library | Version : V1.0.1

 [Lightning UI](https://cedrictheveneau.github.io/Lightning_UI/) is a CSS library I made to simplify the styling on a cross platform project.
 The goal is to have a defined style everywhere that will save me both time and style consistency issues to fix.